About Departmental Editor

 LING2067

-LING2067 Natural Language Processing Dr. Christophe Coupe Advanced Course.
-Sem 2, 6 credits Course Description Natural Language Processing (NLP) addresses how machines analyze, produce and understand natural language.
+LING2067 Natural Language Processing Prof. Christophe Coupé Advanced Course.
+Sem 1, 6 credits Course Description Natural Language Processing (NLP) addresses how machines analyze, produce and understand natural language.
 The field lies at the crossroads of linguistics and computer science and encompasses a wide range of techniques including automatic speech recognition, text mining, machine translation, and speech synthesis.
 The goal of this course is to provide a thorough introduction to basic methods and issues of NLP, with a specific focus on text mining.
 No previous experience in programming is required for this course.
 The acquisition of basic programming skills is an expected [...]

 18 09, 2018